-Under § 253, however, an injury which is not of a pecuniary character cannot be compensated by pecuniary damages unless such recovery is specifically provided for.
-There are few such provisions; the only important one, for present purposes, is § 847, subsec.
+the only important one, for present purposes, is § 847, subsec.
 1, which allows the judge to grant equitable damages for injuries to a person's bodily integrity, health and liberty.

-In order to arrive, if not at an explicit recognition of the "rights of the personality", at least at an adequate protection under § 823 of such personal interests as e.g. the right to prevent the unauthorized disclosure of private facts, the German lawyers who were in favour of such protection had to establish, in the first place, that there was not merely a legitimate interest, but also a "right" which was entitled to protection.
-In the second place, it was necessary to overcome the obstacles created by § 253 to the granting of compensation for invasions of privacy.
-On one point, several decisions of the Reichsgericht opened, at an early date, the possibility of at least some protection; it was recognized that an injunction ordering the defendant to refrain from an attack upon a legitimate interest could be granted even if that interest was not the object of an explicitly recognized right(37).
+In order to arrive, if not at an explicit recognition of the "rights of the personality", at least at an adequate protection under § 823 BGB, of such personal interests as e.g. the right to prevent the unauthorized disclosure of private facts, the German lawyers who were in favour of such protection had to establish, in the first place, that there was not merely a legitimate interest, but also a "right" which was entitled to protection.
+In the second place, it was necessary to overcome the obstacles created by § 253 BGB to the granting of compensation for invasions of privacy.
+On one point, several decisions of the Reichsgericht opened, at an early date, the possibility of at least some protection; it was recognized that an action for an injunction ordering the defendant to refrain from an attack upon a legitimate interest (Unterlassungsklage) could be instituted and sustained even if that interest was not the object of an explicitly recognized right.43

 The Artistic Copyright Act, 1907, brought decisive progress in a limited field: a person's right to his likeness was recognized and defined in detail; we shall return below to the relevant provisions.
 The case law of the Reichsgericht further acknowledged, as "rights" in the technical sense, the interest in carrying on an established business without interference and in a person's honour.
-On other points, the courts refused to follow the writers, in particular the Reichsgericht explicitly rejected the idea of an exclusive right to the publication of letters not protected by copyright, and in several decisions went out of its way to state that German positive law knew of no such thing as a "general right of the personality" from which such protection could be derived.
+On other points, the courts refused to follow the writers; in particular, the Reichsgericht explicitly rejected the idea of an exclusive right to the publication of letters not protected by copyright, and in several decisions went out of its way to state that German positive law knew of no such thing as a "general right of the personality" from which such protection could be derived.44